scalameta/metals/docs/editors/overview.md

 - **String interpolator**: automatically convert string literals into string interpolators.
 - **Filename**: complete classnames based on the enclosing file.
-- **Documentation**: read the docstring for for method symbols by pressing ctrl+space in VS Code.
+- **Documentation**: read the docstring for method symbols by pressing ctrl+space in VS Code.

 ### Known limitations